No matter what you write, your productivity and income as a writer is limited by how quickly you can turn your ideas into words.

 When it comes time to stop work for a session, resist the temptation to finish the sentence you’re working on.
 Just take your hands off the keyboard and walk away.
 If you happened to finish a sentence when the time came, write three words of the next sentence before you quit.

 I know.
 This is against everything beautiful you have ever stood for.
-Trust me.
-It’s worth it.
+But trust me, it’s worth it.

 Remember all those times you sat down to write and lost half an hour trying to start, but then just tore through the rest of your time once the logs unjammed?
 If you use this method, you start typing immediately.
 The unfinished sentence will have spent all those intervening hours like an unscratched itch and you’ll jump into flow state faster than you ever have before.